kfnx/applytomation/README.md

 ## Features

 - **Smart Form Detection**: Automatically detects and maps form fields on popular job portals
+- **Auto-Fill Forms**: One-click form filling with your personal and professional data
 - **Profile Management**: Cloud-based user profiles with secure authentication
-- **Auto-Fill Forms**: One-click form filling with your personal and professional data
 - **Application Tracking**: Keep track of all your job applications
-- **Multi-Site Support**: Works with LinkedIn, Indeed, Glassdoor, Workday, and more
+- **Any-Site Support**: Works with LinkedIn, Indeed, Glassdoor, Workday, and more
 - **Usage Analytics**: Track your application activity and progress

-## Supported Job Portals

-- LinkedIn
-- Indeed
-- Glassdoor
-- Monster
-- ZipRecruiter
-- Jobvite
-- Workday
-- Greenhouse
-- Lever
-- BambooHR

 ## Setup Instructions